-GEEA has been granted an Operating License # 86/2006-DL, in 09 February 2006 issued by FEPAM (State Environmental Protection Foundation), being valid until 25 October 2010 for the project and its facilities.
+GEAA has been granted the Operating License # 86/2006-DL, in 09 February 2006 issued by FEPAM (State Environmental Protection Foundation) and valid until 25 October 2010 for the project and its facilities.
 A copy of the environmental license were sent and assessed.